 The school nurse will determine appropriate treatment when a student comes to the clinic.
 Occasionally symptoms may require that the student be sent home.
-Students with a fever of 100.0 or higher may be sent home.
 Parental contact will be attempted first, and then the emergency contact person listed on your child’s health form.

 Accurate Emergency Contact Phone Numbers are Essential!